AbhijitVyas/PouringNEEMData/README.md

 # Pouring VR experiment data
-Repository contains all raw NEEM data files that were recorded from RobCog VR environment.
+Repository contains all raw NEEM data files that were recorded from VR environment.

 ## Queries to visualize NEEM on openEASE
 1. What is the longest event that occurred?